HKayn/vivaldi-vh/README.md

 ## Features

-- Looks good on any browser settings!
+- Adapts to any browser settings!
+If you move the tab bar to the right, so will the Pillar!
-- Can be customized right in the browser with [Command Chain Flags](./documentation/command-chain-flags.md)!
+- Customize the look and feel of Vivaldi VH right in the browser with [Command Chain Flags](./documentation/command-chain-flags.md) and [Command Chain Utilities](/documentation/command-chain-utilities.md)!

 ## Usage Notes

-Vivaldi VH has a built-in failsafe to prevent it from breaking when the Pillar can't be properly constructed.
-The presence of address bar and a vertical tab bar are currently mandatory for this.

-Vivaldi VH will only activate when all of the following are true:
+Vivaldi VH will only be applied when all of the following are true:

 - Tab Bar Position is set to "Left" or "Right"
 - "Show Address Bar" is checked